JoNilsson/lathe-mastery-wikibook/docs/01-foundations/02-core-principles.md

 Here's a truth that surprises many beginners:
 **Everything is a spring.**

-When cutting forces act on the tool and workpiece, every component flexes:
+When cutting forces act on the tool and workpiece, every component flexes to some degree.
+Understanding the relative magnitude of these deflections helps you identify where to focus your attention when improving rigidity.
+The following components contribute to total system deflection, listed roughly in order of their typical contribution to cutting problems:

-- The tool bends slightly
+- The tool bends slightly (often the largest source of deflection due to overhang)
-- The tool post deflects
+- The tool post deflects (critical joint that must be properly tightened)
-- The compound shifts
+- The compound shifts (especially problematic if gibs are loose)
-- The cross slide twists
+- The cross slide twists (can cause tapered cuts if not properly adjusted)
-- The carriage flexes
+- The carriage flexes (more noticeable on lighter machines)
-- The ways compress
+- The ways compress (even cast iron deforms measurably under load)

 Even cast iron bends under load.
 The question isn't whether components flex—it's how much.